alexispurslane/adv3lite-qtalk/README.md

     this verb/action behavior, simply include Qtalkverbs.t in your *.t3m
     project file.
 Of course, you can always modify Qtalkverbs.t if you want, or replace it with something else.

-12. See also the following notes -- especially Note #1 to decide if you want to use the "AutoDeactivate" feature.
+12. See also the following notes &emdash; especially Note #1 to decide if you want to use the "AutoDeactivate" feature.

 Note #1: Gtalk.h has an optional feature where it can routinely look